Bharat Ane Nenu

 The plot follows Bharat, an Oxford university student who returns to India following the demise of his father, the chief minister of Andhra Pradesh (United Andhra Pradesh).
 Disillusioned by the corruption he encounters, Bharat decides to bring about a change in the system after becoming the new chief minister, eventually facing controversies and making enemies.

-The film was released theatrically on 20 April 2018 with positive reviews from critics praising Siva's direction, storyline, social message, DSP's music and score and cast performances (especially those of Babu, Advani and Prakash Raj).
-Bharat Ane Nenu grossed between 187.6–225 crore at the box office and declared as commercial hit.
+The film was released theatrically on 20 April 2018 and grossed ₹225 crore at the box office, becoming the highest grossing Telugu film of the year.